top of page

 6.

-In addition to the above services, there are many other server software services such as: E.g. FTP server, VPN server, VoIP server, etc. These services can meet different needs, so it is very important for companies and organizations to install and run these services on a server.
+In addition to the services mentioned above, there are many other server software services, such as FTP servers, VPN servers, and VoIP servers.
+These services address different needs, making it important for companies and organizations to install and run them on their servers.

 Server